cedrick13bienvenue/prescripto/DEPLOYMENT.md

 ### Step 8: Database Migration

-The database migrations should run automatically during build.
-If not:
+The database migrations will run automatically when the server starts.
+If you need to run them manually:

 1. Go to your web service dashboard
 2. Click "Shell"
-3. Run: `npm run db:migrate`
+3. Run: `npm run migrate`

 ### Troubleshooting